Yoga for Beginners

 yoga-for-beginners

-Ashtang Yoga (Eight Limbs of Yoga)
+Ashtanga Yoga for Beginners (Eight Limbs of Yoga)

 Maharishi Patanjali profounded the theory of Ashtanga Yoga (the eight limbs of yoga).
 In Sanskrit, Ashtanga means eight limbs, which makes it highly suitable for yoga for beginners.